 After registering your child for surgery you will be directed to our preoperative area where you will be seen by several members of the surgical care team.
 You will be asked questions about your child’s medical history, allergies, current medications, previous anesthetic experience and current health status.
 Your child’s airway, heart and lungs will be examined.

 Physicians, nurses and staff are all striving to make the hospital experience as child-friendly as possible.
-Specialists for Kosair’s child life department are always available to help with children who are especially anxious about their surgery.
+Specialists for Norton Children's Hospital Child Life Department are always available to help with children who are especially anxious about their surgery.